teresabowe/make-a-shopper-bag/README.md

 As a follow up to defining the UX strategy, a series of basic wireframes was developed to assist with the development of the website.
 These proved useful in the initial stages when discussing the project with my mentor.
 This early advice helped keep the design as clean and simple as possible.

-The [Font Awesome](https://fontawesome.com/) tool was used to produce the initial wireframes.
+The [Balsamiq Wireframes](https://balsamiq.com/) tool was used to produce the initial wireframes.

 ![Desktop Wireframe](/docs/desktop-wireframe-home-page.png)